-Before we start, there is one common theme that I like to impress upon folks who choose mouse poison over the use of a trap.
+Before we start, there is one common theme that I like to impress upon folks who choose mouse poison over a trap.
 That is to use a trap too.
 I prefer to use a humane mouse trap to keep the mouse contained after the poison has been ingested.

 Mouse poison can be dangerous to other animals, humans, and the local environment.
 It is up to you to be responsible.